Detonator Orgun: Part 1 "The Trinity"

-Part 2 – Pursuit
+Part 2 "Pursuit"

 The EDF create robotic suits based on Orgun in order to defend Earth.
-Orgun and Tomoru meet two of the Evoluder: Leave, who dies protecting Orgun, and Rang, who battles Orgun in anger for his treason.
+Orgun and Tomoru meet two of the Evoluder: Leave, who dies protecting Orgun, and Lang, who battles Orgun in anger for his treason.
 It is revealed that the Evoluder are the descendants of a crewed space mission Earth sent to the Cygnus constellation 200 years earlier, whose crew evolved into mechanical lifeforms due to experiencing millions of years of time dilation during the journey.
 Some of the Evoluder are telepathically linked to certain humans, such as Tomoru with Orgun and Kumi with the Evoluder's leader, Mhiku.

-Part 3 – Showdown
+Part 3 "Showdown"

 Using their robotic suits, the EDF repels the Evoluder's invasion force.
 Kumi uses her telekinetic powers to move the Sun so Orgun can save the Earth.
 Zoa, the Evoluder's military commander, fires the antimatter cannon.
 Orgun uses his Grand Cross attack to kill Zoa and destroy the cannon.
 Orgun crashes onto a beach and dies while Tomoru survives.
 Mhiku resumes ruling the Evoluder, who peacefully leave Earth.
 Tomoru and Kanzaki walk off into the sunset while Orgun's remains are displayed in a museum.